gobo-eiffel/gobo/Readme.txt

 For other platforms:

-    . download the package gobo34.tar.gz
+    . download the package gobo35.tar.gz
     . copy the files to a directory of your choice on your disk and set the environment variable $GOBO to that directory, known as the distribution directory.
 Also put the directory $GOBO/bin in your PATH.
-    . go to each directories under $GOBO/src and use your favorite Eiffel compiler and the Ace, Xace or ESD files provided to compile the corresponding tools, and copy the generated executables to $GOBO/bin.
+    . go to each directories under $GOBO/src and use your favorite Eiffel compiler and the Ace or Xace files provided to compile the corresponding tools, and copy the generated executables to $GOBO/bin.